element-hq/vector.im/vector.im/CONTACT-README.md

 ## Setup

-Copy `sample.config.php` to `config.php` and change values as necessary.
+Edit `config.php` and change values as necessary.

 Email headers, using variable names from the config file, end up in the form of: